Message from the Program

 The Master of Science in Public Health Sciences program at Penn State College of Medicine provides the knowledge and insight required for careers in health related research.
 Students learn population–based methods for planning, executing, analyzing, and disseminating research results.

-The graduate program in Public Health Sciences is designed to fit your busy life.
-Most courses are offered on weekday evenings from 6:00 to 8:30 PM, so you can keep your part- or full-time job while advancing your education.
+The graduate program in Public Health Sciences is designed to fit a busy life.
+Most courses are offered on weekday evenings from 6 to 8:30 p.m., so students can keep a part- or full-time job while advancing their education.